head of school & Wondergarden LEAD Teacher

 Emma is the lead teacher and head of curriculum development for the FolkSoul Farm Early Education Cooperative program.
 She holds a BA in Fine Arts and is a Certified Early Childhood Waldorf Teacher through the Waldorf Teacher Education Program in Eugene Oregon .
 Ms Emma has been teaching Waldorf Early Childhood for six years and has been working with children on the farm for the past 4 years.
 Ms Emma spent her childhood on a farm in Wisconsin and has a deep connection with nature, animals and the spiritual realm.
 She has a passion for Anthroposophy and a deep love for children.
 Ms. Emma lives in the school farmhouse with her husband Zach and her two children.

-Sophie has been teaching for four years and received her Early Childhood Waldorf teacher training and certificate from Sunbridge Institute in Chestnut Ridge NY.
+Sophie received her Early Childhood Waldorf teacher training and certificate from Sunbridge Institute in Chestnut Ridge NY and has taught in Waldorf Early Childhood programs in Vermont, New York and Oregon.
 Children have always been Sophie’s biggest passion, closely followed by a deep love of the great outdoors.
 Having grown up on a farm on the coast of Maine, she feels right at home in the garden and with the livestock and truly feels that these are invaluable skills to be teaching the children of today.
-In the FolkSoul Farm, Sophie has found the perfect meeting of all that she loves and feels so lucky to be bringing this education to the young people in her care.
+At FolkSoul Farm, Sophie has found the perfect meeting of all that she loves and feels so lucky to be bringing this education to the young people in her care.

 Born and raised in the Pacific Northwest, Miss Josclyn is proud to call herself a ‘5th generation’ Oregonian.
 She remembers making a promise to herself at a young age while climbing one of her favorite trees, to always remain a child at heart.
 Spending time with children is one of her favorite ways to stay true to this promise.